DerekWongKF/Electronic-Store-Bullish/README.md

 To run tests: `mvn test`

-Test Coverage: 100% lines for BasketController and ProductController

 Library used: Spring Boot, Junit, Hibernate, JPA

 Database: H2

 Build automation: Maven

-Used synchronized for all write methods in services

 ## Major Logic Class: